phille97/ipinfo.xh.nu/README.md

 from terminal:

 ```
-# either v4 or v6
+# dualstack, so might return ipv4 or ipv6 address depending on your setup
 curl ip.xh.nu

 # ipv4